Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 Is it ethical/legal to use that type of service?
 Probably not, but I’m sure some people have been tempted to try.
 You can read this Reddit thread from a person who asked the right questions.

-In addition to what’s mentioned above, you can use these tactics as well:
+In addition to what’s mentioned above, you can use these Google Ads tactics as well:

-- AdWords RLSA targeting by using competitor names as keywords
+- RLSA targeting by using competitor names as keywords

-- AdWords Gmail Sponsored Promotion (GSP) ads bidding on competitor domains as keywords
+- Gmail Sponsored Promotion (GSP) ads bidding on competitor domains as keywords

-- AdWords Search Network w/ Display Select campaigns – this helps you showcase display ads based on keywords that have been typed into Google as a prerequisite for your display ads to show.
+- Google Search Network w/ Display Select campaigns – this helps you showcase display ads based on keywords that have been typed into Google as a prerequisite for your display ads to show.

-No well respected ad platform will launch a competitor retargeting solution in it’s purest sense (being able to have your retargeting code on competitor sites).
+No respectable ad platform will launch a competitor retargeting solution in it’s purest sense (being able to have your retargeting code on competitor sites).

 But there are ways you can mix and match to get similar/desired results.